awqx/awqx.github.io/writing.md

 I have written a lot but saved very little.

 I am filling in this page in chronological order.
-The writing samples currently provided are not an accurate representation of my current style.
+The writing samples currently provided are not an accurate representation of my current style or current views.
+(The most accurate impression of my current views is probably going to be an in-person conversation, unfortunately).

 Check out the [Blog](blog.html) for more informal writing.